kubernetes/website/content/en/docs/concepts/workloads/pods/_index.md

 ## Using Pods

-Usually you dont' need to create Pods directly.
-Instead, you can almost always use workload resources such as {{< glossary_tooltip text="Deployment" term_id="deployment" >}} or {{< glossary_tooltip text="Job" term_id="job" >}},
+Usually you don't need to create Pods directly, even singleton Pods.
+Instead, create them using workload resources such as {{< glossary_tooltip text="Deployment" term_id="deployment" >}} or {{< glossary_tooltip text="Job" term_id="job" >}}.
-even for singleton Pods.
 If your Pods need to track state, there is a
 {{< glossary_tooltip text="StatefulSet" term_id="statefulset" >}} resource intended
 to be the best fit for that use case.

-Pods in a Kubernetes cluster can be used in two main ways:
+Pods in a Kubernetes cluster are used in two main ways:

 * **Pods that run a single container**.
 The "one-container-per-Pod" model is the most common Kubernetes use case; in this case, you can think of a Pod as a wrapper around a single container; Kubernetes manages Pods rather than managing the containers directly.
 * **Pods that run multiple containers that need to work together**.
-A Pod might encapsulate an application composed of multiple co-located containers that are tightly coupled and need to share resources.
-These co-located containers might form a single cohesive unit of service—one container serving data stored in a shared volume to the public, while a separate _sidecar_ container refreshes or updates those files.
+A Pod can encapsulate an application composed of multiple co-located containers that are tightly coupled and need to share resources.
+These co-located containers form a single cohesive unit of service—for example, one container serving data stored in a shared volume to the public, while a separate _sidecar_ container refreshes or updates those files.
   The Pod wraps these containers, storage resources, and an ephemeral network identity together as a single unit.